Marcy Kaptur: Abortion

 Kaptur supported Roe v.
 Wade, calling it "the law of the land," but describes herself as neither strictly pro-choice nor pro-life.
 She opposes federal funding for abortions and has backed several restrictions, including bans on so-called partial-birth abortions in 2000 and 2003, the Stupak-Pitts Amendment in 2009, and the No Taxpayer Funding for Abortion Act in 2011.
 She voted multiple times in the 1990s against allowing privately funded abortions at overseas military hospitals, though she supported lifting the ban in 2005.
 Her record on other abortion-related legislation has varied.
 She voted against the Child Custody Protection Act (1999), the Child Interstate Abortion Notification Act (2005), and the Born-Alive Abortion Survivors Protection Act (2023).
 In 2007, she voted against federally funded embryonic stem-cell research.
 In 2010, she withheld support for the Affordable Care Act until assured it would not provide funding for abortions.
 She supports the requirement that Medicaid provide coverage for abortions in cases of rape, incest, or life endangerment.

+LGBT rights

+In 2016, Kaptur voted for Rep. Sean Maloney's amendment to the Energy and Water Appropriations bill that prohibited the federal government from paying federal contractors that discriminate based on gender identity or sexual orientation.
+She voted against and criticized a later amendment that exempted religious organizations saying "It sounds like discrimination in the disguise of religious freedom".